Stronkfish/python/README.md

 # ***pythontime.py***
-## Random Coding Projects in the Python Programming Language.
+Random Coding Projects in the Python Programming Language.
-### I am currently re-sorting different things, may look like a mess for a few days.
-### I hope to make example gifs for each project.
+I hope to make example gifs for each project.
 ###### *Don't expect the Code to be well Optimised.*